 The first time I heard of Mui Ne was seeing a photo of Fairy Stream on Instagram.
 I couldn’t believe my eyes when I saw all the images of this part of Vietnam.
-It is so different from anywhere else in the country and anywhere else in this world!
-Undoubtedly something like this doesn’t exist, but it does.
+It is so different from anywhere else in the country and this world!
+So I knew I had to go!

 Want to read this post later?
 Pin it on your Pinterest board!